-Making Our World Sujalaam Sufalaam by Healing & Protecting Jal Jangal & Jameen
+Making & Keeping Our World Sujalaam Sufalaam by Healing & Protecting Jal Jangal & Jameen

 Since 1960, water availability per person worldwide has fallen by 55%.
 The world's population is expected to reach 9.7 billion by 2050.
 Meanwhile, continued overconsumption and the impact of climate change are expected to reduce the availability of water resources for the most needy regions of the planet.
 Therefore, our challenge lies in collectively examining & questioning the assumptions and beliefs that landed us here to ensure that the new solutions do not arise from the same set of mindset that has created the problem.

 of the world’s groundwater is drawn by India